koooee/BigDataR_Examples/README.md

 Solution:
 ---------
 **Define how it aims to solve the objective.**
-Consider inputs and parameters to an example:
+Consider inputs, parameters, outputs
 Why do we need them?
 What do they do?
 How do they change the output?

 Value:
 ------